We found the 23 best Medicare Part D Plans in Wisconsin for 2023.

 Medicare Part D and Medicare Supplements Work Together

 Medicare does not pay for all of your hospitalization and medical bills.
 In fact, Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage. only covers about 80 percent of your major medical costs.
 We keep an up-to-date directory of Wisconsin Medigap Plans, also called Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage., with the tools you need to find the best price and coverage.
 Medicare Part D plans are fully compatible with Wisconsin Medigap plans.

-If you meet the requirements for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") in Wisconsin, you will automatically receive a Medicare Prescription Drug Plan, as well as Extra Help from Social Security.
-If you qualify for Extra Help, the program will cover most of the costs of your prescriptions.
-Even if you qualify, the dual eligible option may not suit your needs.
-In this case, enroll in the prescription drug plan of your choice.
-If you receive Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. now, call your local Medicaid office for assistance with your dual eligible benefits.
+In Wisconsin, if you are eligible for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") you will automatically be enrolled in a Wisconsin Medicare Prescription Drug Plan and the Social Security Extra Help program.
+Extra Help pays for most of the costs of your prescriptions if you meet the eligibility requirements.
+You may also enroll in a plan of your own choosing that better meets your needs.
+If you qualified for Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. before you were eligible for Medicare, contact your local Medicaid office.

 Citations & References

 - Medicare.gov, "How Medicare Prescription Drug Coverage Works with a Medicare Advantage Plan or Medicare Cost Plan", Last Accessed September 28, 2022